Table of contents

 - Similar devices may cause signal interference during data transmission.
 Avoid operating the Byteflies Kit near interfering devices.

 - Keep the Byteflies Kit away from children and pets.
-The Sensor Dot and Sensor Patch may present a choking hazard, never place or let anyone place a component of the device in their mouth.
+The Sensor Dot and the Byteflies Kit Accessories may present a choking hazard, never place or let anyone place a component of the device in their mouth.

 - If any component of the Byteflies Kit fails to operate after attempting all suggested troubleshooting steps, contact support as soon as possible.